 After months of lost appeals, Mr. Abreu began a hunger strike to demand that the charges against him be dropped.
-His mother, Meibol Sanchez, reached out to Radio Martí in July 15, 2015 expressing her fear for her son’s life.
+His mother, Meibol Sanchez, reached out to Radio Martí on July 15, 2015, expressing her fear for her son’s life.

 Ms. Sanchez continued to report on her son’s condition to Mr. Cardoso until July 25 when she was summoned by Cuban State Security where she was warned against talking to those from the “outside.”

 Through the “Cuba al Día” program and the Martís’ network, Mr. Cardoso linked Ms. Sanchez to human rights activists and NGOs.
 In August 2015, the Office of the United Nations High Commissioner for Human Rights issued a letter on behalf of Emmanuel Abreu.

 After 36 months Emmanuel Abreu was released on January 26, 2016.

 2015 marked the first full operational year for Krym.Realii, the division of RFE/RL’s Ukraine Service that delivers radio, TV, and online news to people living in Crimea, the Ukrainian peninsula illegally annexed by Russia in March 2014.

 - At least four Krym.Realii contributors in 2015 were detained and subjected to questioning by Russia’s security service.
 Several were accused of “extremism,” the blanket accusation used against anyone who refuses to recognize Crimea as a Russian territory.
 Others had their property searched or, in one case, their car dismantled as they attempted to cross the administrative border with the Ukrainian mainland.